 According to the GPS monitoring results, the driving conditions on the different types of road are different for trucks.
 These differences would lead to significant variances in emission factors.
-According to the simulation results by the IVE model that were interpolated with local on-board test data in China, the differences between the emission factors from different types of trucks of same emissions standard could reach as high as 70% and 50% for NOX and PM2.5, respectively.
+According to the simulation results by the IVE model that were interpolated with local on-board test data in China, the differences between the emission factors from different types of trucks of same emissions standard could reach as high as 70 and 50 % for NO_x and PM{2.5}, respectively.
 Uncertainties in emission factors are the major drivers of the total uncertainty in the emissions inventory of diesel freight trucks.
-The improvements of emission factors on the different roads reduce the uncertainty and inaccuracy of diesel freight truck emissions.
+The improvements of emission factors on the different roads reduce the uncertainty and inaccuracy of diesel freight-truck emissions.

-In 2011, the diesel truck fleet emitted 5.0 (4.8-7.2) million ton $NO_X$ and 0.20 (0.17-0.22) million ton primary $PM{2.5}$ in China.
-According to our research, the failure of reducing NOx emission of the China 3 diesel trucks is the main reason of high $NO_X$ emissions in total.
-The challenge of NOx reduction will last for many years until all the existed trucks were replaced by new trucks with after-treatment system.
-Moreover, locations with the highest diesel freight truck emission density are the regions with most severe air quality problem.
-In addition, 12 out of the 13 key air quality control areas listed in the $12^{th}$ FYP of Air Pollution Control in Key Regions have high densities of truck emissions.
-Therefore, controlling diesel truck emissions plays a critical role in the air quality control plan in China.
-According to our emission distribution in 2011 of the fleet by vehicle age, promoting more stringent emission standard on new trucks is more efficient than eliminating the old Yellow Label Trucks.
-However, the fact is that the Chinese government postponed the application of the China 4 diesel truck emissions standard nationwide several times in the past few years.
+In 2011, the diesel-truck fleet emitted 5.0 (4.8-7.2) million tonnes NO_x and 0.20 (0.17-0.22) million tonnes primary PM{2.5} in China.
+According to our research, the failure of reducing NO_x emission of the China 3 diesel trucks is the main reason for total high NO_x emissions.
+The challenge of NO_x reduction will last for many years until all existing trucks are replaced by new trucks with an after-treatment system.
+Moreover, locations with the highest diesel freight-truck emission density are the regions with the most severe air-quality problems.
+In addition, 12 out of the 13 key air-quality control areas listed in the 12th FYP of air-pollution control in key regions have high densities of truck emissions.
+Therefore, controlling diesel-truck emissions plays a critical role in the air-quality control plan in China.
+According to our emission distribution in 2011 of the fleet by vehicle age, promoting more stringent emission standard on new trucks is more efficient than eliminating the old yellow-label trucks.
+However, the fact is that the Chinese government postponed the application of the China 4 diesel-truck emissions standard nationwide several times in the past few years.

-Our research also indicates the uncertainties in freight truck emissions are approximately from -24.1% to + 44.7% for $NO_x$ and from -16.3% to + 31.3% for $PM{2.5}$ .
-The uncertainties mainly come from the uncertainties in the emission factors from onboard measurements.
-Via improvements in specifying the emission factors to road type levels, this research reduced the uncertainties in freight truck inventories.
+Our research also indicates the uncertainties in freighttruck emissions are approximately from -24.1 to +44.7% for NO_x and from -16.3 to +31.3% for PM{2.5}.
+The uncertainties mainly come from the uncertainties in the emission factors from on-board measurements.
+Via improvements in specifying the emission factors to road type levels, this research reduced the uncertainties in freight-truck inventories.